-The Fashion Tech Farm is occupied with Fulltime Farmers, Flex Farmers, Visiting Farmers and Friends of the Farmers.
+The Fashion Tech Farm is occupied with a Fashion Tech Incubaton program, Fulltime Farmers, Flex Farmers, Visiting Farmers and Friends of the Farmers.
 Here a short introduction.

 by-wire.net Let’s not waste the power of fashion: lets innovate for a better world.
 Collaborate with us for relevant and circular textile products and a supportive fashion system.
 Marina Toeters is initiator and the driving force behind by-wire.net.
 Together with a widely developed network she is dedicated to designing and prototyping innovative textile products and garments.
 Contact us to participate in one of the development processes for innovative and better garments and textile products!